Skip to main content

 Using complete-lint

 This package is part of the complete-lint meta-linting package.
 If you also need to install ESLint-related dependencies, then it is recommended that instead of consuming complete-tsconfig directly, you instead list complete-lint as a dependency, as that will install the configs and other goodies.
-(However, complete-lint will not work with the pnpm package manager, since it does not handle transitive dependencies properly.)
+(However, complete-lint will not work with the pnpm package manager, since pnpm does not handle transitive dependencies properly.)

 For installation instructions, see the complete-lint page.